Magnon peak lineshape in the transverse dynamical structure factor of a magnetically polarized easy-axis $XXZ$ chain at low temperatures: Summary and discussion

 \section{Summary and discussion}

-In the present paper, following the line of research suggested in \cite{1}, we have obtained the low-temperature approximation \eqref{result} for the magnon lineshape in the transverse dynamical structure factor of a ferromagnetically polarized, {\it gapped} XXZ chain \eqref{ham}, \eqref{ground} {\it working only with the one- and two-magnon spectrums}.
-With the use of \eqref{tdsfmagn}, formula \eqref{result} directly follows from the corresponding expression \eqref{dys} for the magnon part of the transverse dynamical magnetic susceptibility.
-The latter has the form of the Dyson equation and may be readily extracted from the low-temperature approximation \eqref{chizeta} for the total susceptibility \eqref{susc} but only under the condition \eqref{cap} which should be implied in \eqref{result}.
+In the present paper, following the line of research suggested in Ref. \cite{10}, we have evaluated the magnon creation contribution to the transverse dynamical structure factor (TDSF) for a ferromagnetically polarized, {\it gapped}, easy-axis [the latter condition \eqref{easyaxis}, supplemented by \eqref{cap} or \eqref{capexpand} enables the separation between magnon- and coupled-pair- creation contributions] XXZ chain \eqref{ham} up to the order $o({\rm e}^{-\beta E_{\rm gap}})$.
+The final result \eqref{result} was obtained according to the well known correspondence between TDSF and the corresponding transverse dynamical magnetic susceptibility.
+The latter was presented in the form of the Dyson equation \eqref{dys} with the use of the Plakida-Tserkovnikov approach \cite{13}, \cite{15} supplemented by the special low-temperature reduction suggested by the author.
+All the calculations were implemented with utilization of {\it only one- and two-magnon spectrums}.